google/codeworld/web/help/GuideUnit1.md

     | My program | is  | a drawing of | the CodeWorld logo. |     |

 * `program` is the **variable** that you're defining.
 A variable is a name for something.
-In most math, variables are just one letter long, and they stand for numbers.
+In most math, variables are just one letter long and they stand for numbers.
 In CodeWorld, though, variables can name many different types of
   values: numbers, pictures, colors, text, and even whole programs.
-Because you will use so many of them, you can name variables with with whole words, always starting with a *lower-case* letter.
+Because you will use so many of them, you can name variables with whole words, always starting with a *lower-case* letter.

 !!! collapsible: Camel case
-    Sometimes, you may want more than one word to name a variable!
+    Sometimes you may want more than one word to name a variable!
 The computer needs each variable to be a single word starting with a lower-case letter--so leave out the spaces.
 To make it easier to tell when a new word starts, you can capitalize the *second* and *later* words.